 Honestly, you’ve been dead to me for years.
 Just hoping no-one would notice I wasn’t supporting you.

-I realize that only web designers will find these funny.
+I realize that only web designers might find these funny.

 A stumble down memory lane